-Books and articles that made me think twice.
+Books and articles that have helped me think differently about the journey.

 Aging with Grace - by David Snowdon

 This book chronicles the landmark 'Nun Study', examining possible causes of, and contributors to, dementia and Alzheimer's in old age.
 Fascinating and exceptionally easy to read.

 At Home It's Just So Much Easier to be Yourself - by Damien Stones & Judith Gullifer

 Published in the journal of Ageing and Society, this article looks at what it means to the very old to remain independent and at home, through personal interviews with multiple subjects.
 A fascinating look at why remaining in their own homes matters so very much.
 If you want insights straight from the source (the elderly), this is the article for you.